JohnLCaron/rlauxe/docs/notes/RlauxeSpec.md

 * Unique identifiers must be assigned to each physical ballot, and recorded on the CVR, in order to find the physical ballot that matches the sampled CVR.
 * There must be an independently determined upper bound on the number of cast cards/ballots that contain the contest (Nc).

-### The clcaAssorter for CLCA
+### The clcaAssorter

 We will use the term *_assorter function_* to refer to the Plurality, Approval, and SuperMajority social choice functions `A_wℓ` as defined above.
 We use *_clcaAssorter function_ *to refer to the assorter used by Card Level Comparison Audits.
 So, a clcaAssorter function has an assorter function, and by composing them, only one clcaAssorter implementation is needed.

 CLCAs have the same number of assertions as in the Polling Audit case, with the same meaning.